shnarazk/splr/README.md

 - CDCL, watch literals and so on from [Minisat](http://minisat.se) and the ancestors
 - Glucose-like dynamic blocking/forcing restarts based on [EMAs](https://arxiv.org/abs/1506.08905)
+- pre/in-process simplification based on clause subsumption and variable elimination
+- a variant of Learning Rate Based Branching with Reason Side Rewarding
+- chronological backtrack
 - heuristics adaptation
-- pre/in-process simplification based on clause subsumption and variable elimination
-- a variant of Learning Rate Based Branching with Reason Side Rewarding,

 *Many thanks to SAT researchers.*